-(b) A special Convention shall be called by the Ecclesiastical Authority if the call for a special Convention is made by written petition to the Ecclesiastical Authority, with a copy to the Standing Committee, to convene a special Convention signed by (i) not less than fifteen (15) members of the clergy canonically and actually resident in this Diocese of not less than ten (10) different parishes or missions, and (ii) vestries or Bishop's committees of not less than ten (10) different parishes or missions, respectively, unless the Standing Committee determines by majority vote that the subject of the petition is not canonically permitted to come before Convention.
+(b) A special Convention shall be called by the Ecclesiastical Authority if the call for a special Convention is made by written petition to the Ecclesiastical Authority, with a copy to the Standing Committee, to convene a special Convention signed by (i) not less than fifteen (15) members of the clergy canonically and actually resident in this Diocese of not less than ten (10) different congregations, and (ii) the governing bodies of not less than ten (10) different congregations, respectively, unless the Standing Committee determines by majority vote that the subject of the petition is not canonically permitted to come before Convention.
 In the case of a call for special Convention by petition, the Ecclesiastical Authority shall convene a special Convention of the Diocese not less than thirty (30) nor more than ninety (90) days after presentation of such petition, and the business at such special Convention shall be limited to the matters set forth in the petition.